malcommac/SwiftDate/Documentation/Parsing_Dates.md

 takes 2 arguments:

 - `options | ISOParserOptions` allows you to customize some parser attributes: `timeSeparator` (by default is `:`), `calendar` (by default is the gregorian calendar) and the strict parsing behaviour (by default is `false`).
 Usually you can omit this parameter.
 - `region | Region` used to define the region of the date.
 By default is set to `Region.ISO` (gregorian/gmt/english posix).
 If parsed string also contains `timezone` it will override the parameter passed by the region.
+You can use `convertTo(region:)` to perform any additional conversion.

 Examples: